 Skin Myth #2 The higher the number, the better it is when it comes to the sunscreen.

-False: The higher the SPF number, the more chemicals you’re exposing your skin to thus increasing your skin’s chance of a reaction.
-So for those with sensitive skin an SPF 30 is adequate.
-But did you know that an SPF 30 actually offers less than 4% more than an SPF 15?
+False.
+Did you know that an SPF 30 actually offers less than 4% more than an SPF 15?
 And an SPF 45 offers only 2% more than an SPF 30?
 So you’re not even getting much more sun protection by going higher in number.
 The key to the best sun protection has more to do with how often you reapply and how generous you apply it, than what the number is.
-Find a sunscreen that is compatible with your skin and wear it religiously 365 days a year, rain or shine, inside or out, reapply often…and on the neck, too! …
+I recommend a minimum of SPF 30 and a maximum of SPF 50…

 Skin Myth #4 The richer the eye cream, the better it is for preventing wrinkles.